-You’ve done your research, you have customers pointing towards a need for a mobile experience to make ordering easier, for your blogs to gain a wider audience, or maybe just because your competitors have one and you want to waggle your technology stick back at them.
+You’ve done your research, you have customers pointing towards a need for a mobile experience using a native app or a hybrid app to make ordering easier, for your blogs to gain a wider audience, or maybe just because your competitors have one and you want to waggle your technology stick back at them.

 First, what’s the difference?

 A native app is one that’s coded entirely for the benefit of (for example) an iOS or Android device (hence the name native, it’s native to that kind of device).
 You, therefore, have to code something in the requisite language for either of those for it to work.

 It’s an app that has an outside wrapper that looks like an app, allows it to be downloaded from the App Store or Play (other portals are available).

 Behind the wrapper, it’s coded in the same way a website is, but it’s just optimised for mobile devices.
 So, it would be coded for instance using HTML 5 or higher (with maybe a bit of Java and more thrown in).

 So, the pro’s and con’s of each:-

 - The great thing about native is that it seamlessly integrates with the features of your target handset.
 Maps, camera, NFC (being able to interact with other devices and objects by being near them) and local storage can all be leveraged easily using a native app

 - Performance difference – only marginal, but depending on the size and complexity of what you’re doing, could make a difference

 - Less ‘glitches’ due to the variety of handsets and operating systems, you design it for that handset & OS, the stability is often better